What type of art was created during the Pop Art movement?

 Interesting observations about Pop Art – Art Op-Ed

-Artwork that was “noticeable” was the crux of Pop Art.
+Making art that was “noticeable” was the crux of Pop Art.
+In other words, the art literally, had to “pop.”
 This was the era where portraits of old royals painted in earthy tones were a thing of the past.
 With the popularity of coloured television, colour print ads, magazines and colour photographs, viewers perhaps needed more stimuli to remember a particular artwork.
 This is where artists like Andy Warhol successfully delivered.
-The use of silkscreen printing, stamps with vivid inks and subjects taken straight from the commercial space, Warhol pioneered the Pop Art movement.
+With the use of silkscreen printing, stamps with vivid inks and subjects taken straight from the commercial space, Warhol pioneered the Pop Art movement.

 Which art movement(s) came before the Pop Art movement?